-Detailed Estimates of The Goddard School Franchise Costs Based on Item 7 (Estimated Initial Investment) of The Goddard School’s 2016 Franchise Disclosure Document
+Detailed Estimates of The Goddard School Franchise Costs Based on Item 7 (Estimated Initial Investment) of The Goddard School’s 2021 Franchise Disclosure Document

-- The estimates below are for a typical School with a building size ranging from 8,400 square feet to 10,000 square feet.
+- The estimates below are for a typical new School with a building size ranging from 8,400 square feet to 10,000 square feet.
 In certain special situations, the franchisor may approve a larger building, in which case your costs will be higher.

 1. Initial License Fee: $135,000

-2. Initial Training and Opening Assistance Fee: $35,000
+2. Training and Assistance Fee: $35,000

-4. Site Development Assistance Fee: $30,000
+4. Site Development Assistance Fee: $35,000

-5. Background Check (up to four individuals): $3,000 to $5,500
+5. Background Check (estimate is for up to four individuals): $3,000 to $5,500

 - You must pay the franchisor’s costs to obtain a background check (including credit and criminal) on each individual franchise applicant.